QuiteAFancyEmerald/QuiteAFancyEmerald/README.md

 - I like watching anime... maybe too much of it.
 - Probably also spend too much time working on Holy Unblocker.
-- Gotta love Hollow Knight 🎮
+- Gotta love Hollow Knight and Celeste 🎮

 **Quite A Fancy Emerald#0001** is my discord if you feel like talking.

 On a serious note though I have worked on various projects including Holy Unblocker.

-Overall though I like to do fun projects in my free time.
+Overall though I like to do fun projects in my free time!

 ## Main Project
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=titaniumnetwork-dev&repo=Holy-Unblocker&theme=synthwave)](https://github.com/titaniumnetwork-dev/Holy-Unblocker)